-Specifically, in ordinary market conditions the Sub-Fund invests a minimum of 90% of net assets in equities (i.e., shares and real estate investment trusts) or equity equivalent securities (ADRs, GDRs and non-voting depositary receipts which will not embed a derivative and/or leverage) of companies incorporated anywhere in the world including emerging markets.
+Specifically, in ordinary market conditions the Sub-Fund invests a minimum of 90% of net assets in equities (i.e., shares and, to a limited extent, real estate investment trusts) or equity equivalent securities (ADRs and GDRs) of companies incorporated in the developed markets of the EMU.
 ADR, GDR and non-voting depositary receipts may be used to achieve exposure to a stock or to a basket of stocks instead of using a physical security.

 The Sub-Fund may also hold cash and money market instruments (including bills, commercial paper and certificates of deposits) for ancillary liquidity purposes.
 The Sub-Fund may also invest in the units or shares of CIS in order to achieve its investment objective.
 Financial Derivative Instruments ("FDI") may be used for hedging and efficient portfolio management.